ElJulo25/OutRun-2-SP-DX-MOD-Reshade-/README.md

 # OutRun-2-SP-DX-MOD-Reshade-
 OutRun 2 SP DX MOD (Reshade Presets)

+It's User Friendly DX9 presets.
+For newcomers or those who don't have powerfull setup or don't want to get into complicated stuff.
 This mod is inpire by the quality and the colors of the Outrun 2 SP SDX version.
-You have the tutorial inside the zip !
+You have the detailled tutorial inside the zip !

 Thanks to emoose for the amazing Tweaks version !
 Thanks to Howard Casto for the FXT version.